mvysny/vaadin-on-kotlin/vok-util-vaadin8/README.md

 This manual process is a lot of work.
 Luckily, this process can be vastly automatized by a proper set of utility classes provided by VoK.

-* The programmer uses the `DefaultFilterFieldFactory` to create the filter components based on the type of the value shown by the particular column (say, it will create a `TextField` when the column type is `String`).
+* The programmer uses the `FilterRow` class. `FilterRow` uses `DefaultFilterFieldFactory` by default, to create the filter components based on the type of the value shown by the particular column (say, it will create a `TextField` when the column type is `String`).
-  The
-  `DefaultFilterFieldFactory` will then handle value changes and will set the filters properly into the data provider.
+* The `FilterRow` then uses `FilterBinder` to handle value changes and will set the filters properly into the data provider.
 * In order for the `DefaultFilterFieldFactory` to do that, it needs an implementation of `FilterFactory` for your particular database backend.